umaint/umaint.github.io/_posts/2019-01-05-v2ray-windows.md

 ![Windows PowerShell SSH](/images/v2ray-windows-001.png)

+To view a screencast of this post, visit [https://www.youtube.com/watch?v=qFh8tirbXA8](https://www.youtube.com/watch?v=qFh8tirbXA8).

-Right click on the Windows start button, and select **Windows PowerShell**.
+Start by right-clicking on the Windows start button, and selecting **Windows PowerShell**.
 In PowerShell, invoke the SSH feature:

 ```
 ssh linuxuserid@your.server.ip.address